meeb/tubesync/README.md

 ```

 > [!IMPORTANT]
-> If the `/downloads` directory is mounted to a [Samba volume](https://docs.docker.com/engine/storage/volumes/#create-cifssamba-volumes), make sure to suppy the `UID` and `GID` parameters in the driver options.
-These have to be the same as the `PUID` and `PGID`, which were specified as environment variables.
-This prevents issues when executing file actions (like writing metadata).
-[See this issue for details](https://github.com/meeb/tubesync/issues/616#issuecomment-2593458282)
+> If the `/downloads` directory is mounted from a [Samba volume](https://docs.docker.com/engine/storage/volumes/#create-cifssamba-volumes), be sure to also supply the `uid` and `gid` mount parameters in the driver options.
+> These must be matched to the `PUID` and `PGID` values, which were specified as environment variables.
+>
+> Matching these user and group ID numbers prevents issues when executing file actions, such as writing metadata.
+See [this issue](https://github.com/meeb/tubesync/issues/616#issuecomment-2593458282) for details.

 ## Optional authentication